Display or change the link between a FileType and an executable program

 FTYPE FTYPE fileType FTYPE fileType= Key fileType : The type of file executable_path : The executable program including any command line parameters

-More than one file extension may be associated with the same
+More than one file extension can be associated with the same

-e.g. both the extension .JPG and the extension .JPEG may be associated with the File Type "jpegfile"
+e.g. both the extension .JPG and the extension .JPEG can be associated with the File Type "jpegfile"